FOCUS OF UNIT 3

 - Count off 1–5 in each expert group.
 Regroup all the #1’s, #2’s, etc., into new groups.
 Each person in the new group shares their Fact Sheet notes until everyone knows all of the incidents in question.

-Consider student strengths when forming groups so that exceptional students can receive good peer support from other students in the groups.
+Consider student strengths when forming groups so that students can receive good peer support from other students in the groups.
 Make sure that students are prepared to work cooperatively.
 Review the need to listen respectfully and to speak kindly to each other.

 Debrief and Consolidate